SPBCodes/MySQL-PHP-PreparedStatements/README.md

 These were created for a specific project where I have complete control of the queries needed - so may not be suitable for all use-cases.

+Please note that some parameters are expected (e.g. in $fields or WHERE).
+If your query has no parameters use  mysqli_query() instead.

 ## mysqli_ps_insert();
 ```
 mysqli_ps_insert($mysqliconnection,$sql,$fields,$ondup);